Future of Life Institute

 Scott Joy

-Chair, onAir Tech Corporation
+Chair, onAir Tech, a Public Benefit Corporation

-Curation Director, onAir Networks
+Curation Director, onAir Networks, a 501 c3

 Chair, Future onAir Advisory Board